Mataram kingdom: The great conqueror

 The construction of Mendut temple was initiated and completed during the reign of King Indra (r.
-780–800), a valiant king of Shailendra dynasty.
+780 AD–800 AD), a valiant king of Shailendra dynasty.

-There are some reports that naval Javanese raiders invaded Tran-nam in 767, Champa in 774, and Champa again in 787.
+There are some reports that naval Javanese raiders invaded Tran-nam in 767 AD, Champa in 774 AD, and Champa again in 787 AD.
 The successor of Panangkaran was Dharanindra (r.
-780–800) or commonly known as King Indra.
-He was mentioned in Kelurak inscription (dated 782) in his formal reign name Sri Sanggrama Dhananjaya.
+780–800 AD) or commonly known as King Indra.
+He was mentioned in Kelurak inscription (782 AD) in his formal reign name Sri Sanggrama Dhananjaya.
 In this inscription, he was hailed as Wairiwarawiramardana or "the slayer of courageous enemies".
 The similar title also found in Ligor B inscription discovered in Southern Thailand Malay Peninsula; Sarwwarimadawimathana, which suggest it referred to the same person.
 Dharanindra seems to be a valiant and warlike character, as he embarked on military naval expedition overseas and has brought Shailendras' control on Ligor in Malay Peninsula.

 King Indra seems to continue the builder tradition of his predecessor.
-He continued the construction of Manjusrigrha temple (Sewu complex), and according to the Karangtengah inscription (dated 824) responsible for the construction of Venuvana temple, connected to Mendut or probably Ngawen temple.
+He continued the construction of Manjusrigrha temple (Sewu complex), and according to the Karangtengah inscription (824 AD) responsible for the construction of Venuvana temple, connected to Mendut or probably Ngawen temple.
 He was also probably responsible for the conception and initiation of the construction of Borobudur and Pawon temple.

 Dharanindra ascends as the Maharaja of Srivijaya.
 The nature of Shailendras' close relations with the neighbouring Srivijayan empire based on Sumatra is quite uncertain and complicated.
 It seems that in earlier times, Shailendra family belonged within Srivijayan mandala sphere of influence.
 And for a later period of time, Shailendras' monarch rose to become the head of Srivijayan mandala.
 The shift that rendered Shailendras in return to become the ruler of Srivijaya was unclear.
 Was it led by military campaign by Dharanindra against Srivijaya in Sumatra, or more likely formed by close alliance and kinship between the house of Shailendra and the Maharaja of Srivijaya.
 Arabic sources mentioned that Zabag (Java) ruled over Sribuza (Srivijaya), Kalah (a place in the Malay peninsula, probably Kedah), and Ramni (a place in Sumatra, probably Lambri).